-The local officials at your poll should call the County Board of Elections to determine if you are registered.
+The local officials at your polling place should call the county board of elections to determine if you are registered.
 If you are, you should be able to vote.
 If the county cannot find your name, but you believe you are registered and omitted from the poll book, you may vote a provisional ballot.

 You have the right to assistance if you cannot read or write; cannot read the names on the ballots; have difficulty understanding English; or are blind, disabled, or unable to operate the voting machine.

-In Pennsylvania it is illegal for any person or corporation through intimidation or coercion to induce or compel a person to vote or refrain from voting for a particular candidate or on a particular political issue.
+In Pennsylvania, it is illegal for any person or corporation through intimidation or coercion to induce or compel a person to vote or refrain from voting for a particular candidate or on a particular political issue.

 If you have experienced intimidation at the polls, you should call your District Attorney’s Office and notify your County Board of Elections.

 You can also submit a complaint to the Department of State via an online web form or by calling 1-877-VOTESPA (1-877-868-3772).

-Fair and honest elections are the foundations of our republic, and everyone must take responsibility for helping to ensure the integrity of the process.
+Fair and honest elections are the foundations of our Republic, and everyone must take responsibility for helping to ensure the integrity of the process.

 We encourage voters who have any issues at the polls or may be aware of election fraud or irregularities in Pennsylvania to report them via the Department of State’s election complaint form or by calling 1-877-VOTESPA (1-877-868-3772).

-The Pennsylvania Department of State provides Pennsylvanians an online portal for viewing election returns in real-time as reports are received from the commonwealth’s 67 counties on Election Day.
+The Pennsylvania Department of State provides Pennsylvanians an online portal for viewing election returns in real-time as reports are received from the Commonwealth’s 67 counties on Election Day.
 The portal also allows users to customize searches, receive timely updates, and view results on mobile devices, as well as provides direct links to each county’s election returns website.

 The Department of State publishes current voting statistics and related archive data.